peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 This document updates {{Section 3.3.11 of RFC1035}} as follows:

-> `NSDNAME` MAY be specified as a single, empty label to indicate
+> `NSDNAME` MAY be specified as a single, zero-length label.
+An
+> NS RRSet that consists of a single NS resource record with empty
-> that a zone cut exists but that the authoritative nameservers for
+> `NSDNAME` is used to indicate that a zone cut exists without
-> the child zone are not specified.
+> indicating any authoritative nameservers for the child zone.

 # Other Uses of the Empty Name in the DNS {#other_uses}